syncfusion-content/wpf-docs/wpf/Pdf-Viewer/Working-with-Hyperlinks.md

 ## How to retrieve the clicked URI from PDF viewer?

-We can acquire the details of the hyperlink which is clicked in the PDF file using the `HyperlinkClickedEventArgs` in the `HyperlinkClicked` event.
+We can acquire the details of the hyperlink which is clicked in the PDF file using the `HyperlinkClickedEventArgs` in the [HyperlinkClicked](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.PdfViewer.PdfViewerControl.HyperLinkClickedEventHandler.html) event.
 Please refer the below example for more details.

 {% tabs %}
 {% highlight c# %}

-// Hooks the event handler for `HyperlinkClicked` event.
+// Wires the event handler for `HyperlinkClicked` event.
 pdfViewerControl.HyperlinkClicked += PdfViewerControl_HyperlinkClicked;

 private void Pdfviewer_HyperlinkClicked(object sender, Syncfusion.Windows.PdfViewer.HyperlinkClickedEventArgs args)